 “The theory makes the ingredients of life, as we know it, more likely to be found elsewhere in the universe.” — Professor Martin Bizzarro

-This assumption is corroborated by the thousands of exoplanets – planets in other galaxies – that astronomers have discovered since the mid-nineties, explains Centre Leader and co-author of the study, Professor Martin Bizzarro:
+This assumption is corroborated by the thousands of exoplanets – planets outside our solar system – that astronomers have discovered since the mid-nineties, explains Centre Leader and co-author of the study, Professor Martin Bizzarro:

 ‘Now we know that planet formation happens everywhere.
 That we have generic mechanisms that work and make planetary systems.
 When we understand these mechanisms in our own solar system, we might make similar inferences about other planetary systems in the galaxy.
 Including at which point and how often water is accreted’, he says, adding: